-After being filmed in Michael Laskin’s class, an actor discovers his dancing eyebrows.
+After being filmed in an acting class, a student actor discovers his dancing eyebrows.
 He worries that they’re wild.
 Undoubtedly.
 More to the point — they’re eloquent.

 Driving home, I remember studying the laws of lashon hara*: What happens on the face is a form of speech.
 A sneer.
 A lifted eyebrow.
 A glance.
 All as destructive or constructive as words.
 Jewish sages equated irresponsible speech with murder.
 What murder is to the physical realm, so reckless speech is to the social and emotional realms.